Find a Part Now

 The second-generation Avalanche came in three well-equipped trim levels:

-The LS served as the base model Avalanche.
-It included 17-inch alloy wheels and tires, cloth seating surfaces, power front driver's bucket seat, OnStar telematics system, an AM/FM stereo with single-disc CD/MP3 player and auxiliary audio input jack with six speakers, keyless entry, and black door handles, tailgate handle, and side mirrors, aluminum interior trim, front and side airbags, traction control, StabiliTrak, and more.
+• The LS served as the base model.
+Among the included features were 17-inch alloy wheels and tires, cloth seating surfaces, power front driver's bucket seat, OnStar telematics system, an AM/FM stereo with single-disc CD/MP3 player and auxiliary audio input jack with six speakers, keyless entry, and black door handles, tailgate handle, and side mirrors, aluminum interior trim, front and side airbags, traction control, and StabiliTrak.
 A Bluetooth hands-free phone system was added starting with the 2009 model year.

-The LT served as the mid-level model Avalanche.
+• The LT served as the mid-level model.
 It added power dual front bucket seats, remote start, XM Satellite Radio, Bluetooth hands-free telephone system, and exterior color-keyed door handles, tailgate handle, and side mirrors, wood interior trim, as well as other features.
-Later models also included leather seating surfaces with heated front seats and a Bose premium audio system with an amplifier and subwoofer.
+Later models also included leather seating surfaces with heated front seats, and a Bose premium audio system with an amplifier and subwoofer.
 A Bluetooth hands-free phone system was added starting with the 2009 model year.

-The LTZ was the top-of-the-line model Avalanche.
-It added leather seating surfaces, security alarm, an AM/FM stereo with six-disc CD/MP3/DVD changer, an eight-speaker premium Bose CenterPoint amplified surround sound system, memory for the front driver's seat, 20-inch polished alloy wheels and tires, and rear seat audio and video system controls, and the LTZ exclusive self-leveling Auto Ride suspension.
-Later models also included a touchscreen GPS navigation system with SiriusXM Travel Link Services and a rear backup camera system.
+• The LTZ was the top-of-the-line model.
+It added leather seating surfaces, security alarm, an AM/FM stereo with six-disc CD/MP3/DVD changer, an eight-speaker premium Bose CenterPoint amplified surround sound system, memory for the front driver's seat, 20-inch polished alloy wheels and tires, and rear seat audio and video system controls, and the trim-exclusive self-leveling Auto Ride suspension.
+Later models also included a touchscreen GPS navigation system with SiriusXM Travel Link Services, and a rear backup camera system.
 A Bluetooth hands-free phone system was added starting with the 2009 model year.

 Black Diamond Edition